-The framework helps to fill this gap and interpret consumer needs beyond their basic needs or wants.
+The Jobs-to-be-done-framework helps to fill this gap and interpret consumer needs beyond their basic needs or wants.

 A possible drawback of using the framework is that it can lead to the development of the product into the abstract or philosophical.

 A consumer that ultimately wants to be able to ‘communicate with animals’ is a long distance from one who simply ‘wants their cat to be able to use the litter tray’ for example.